* Organization that professes to rate the accuracy and trustworthiness of thousands of online news sources

 As noted by Breitbart.com, NewsGuard employs, among others, a number of “establishment” figures from the presidential administrations of George W. Bush, Bill Clinton, and Barack Obama.
 Those who identify politically as either Republicans or Independents — e.g., Tom Ridge and Michael Hayden — tend to harbor a deep personal animus for former Republican President Donald Trump.

-In the aftermath of a January 2019 incident in Washington, D.C., during which a group of white Covington Catholic High School students attending a pro-life rally were falsely accused, by countless news outlets, of attempting to intimidate an elderly Native American man, NewsGuard continued to award outstanding trust scores to many of those same outlets – e.g., The New York Times, and The Washington Post, and CNN.
+In the aftermath of a January 2019 incident in Washington, D.C., during which a group of white Covington Catholic High School students attending a pro-life rally were falsely accused, by countless news outlets, of attempting to intimidate an elderly Native American man, NewsGuard continued to award outstanding trust scores to many of those same outlets – e.g., The New York Times, The Washington Post, and CNN.

 In March 2019, Donald Trump Jr. noted that NewsGuard’s favorable rating of the left-wing website Media Matters for America — in spite of the latter’s inaccurate reporting of the January 2019 hate-crime hoax by black actor Jussie Smollett — was reflective of “the problem with leftists policing ‘the news.’”